 The latest figures show that a staggering 4.5 million Brits are renting their home privately, and the trend is growing.
 It is becoming more important for those who do rent privately to be aware of their rights as tenants.

-Part of these rights include understanding how your tenancy deposit works and the legalities around it.
+Part of these rights includes understanding how your tenancy deposit works and the legalities around it.
 In this short guide, our experts will discuss what a tenancy deposit is, the Government-backed schemes used to protect it, what happens if your landlord doesn’t protect it, and how much a compensation claim can be worth.

 What is a Tenancy Deposit?

 When you begin renting your home from a private landlord, you will more often than not be asked to pay your landlord a deposit.
 It can sometimes be called a security deposit, and it is used to cover potential costs like:

 - Damage to the property

 From 1st June 2019, the law states that the maximum this deposit can be is equal to 5 weeks’ rent.
 So, to work this out, if your monthly rent is £600:

 - £600 x 12 – To get the yearly rent = £7,200